 The most dramatic tribute to Jeff Sharlet and Vietnam GI, was the award-winning documentary, Sir!
 No Sir!
 (2005) on the Vietnam GI antiwar movement.
 Co-dedicated to Sharlet for, as director David Zeiger put it, "starting it all," film screened nationally and on Sundance Channel.
 To read more about Jeff Sharlet and Vietnam GI, see

-New in 2012 is the annual 'Jeff Sharlet Memorial Award for Veterans', a $1,000 prize, with publication, for writing in any genre on any subject by U.S. military veterans or active duty personnel.
-It is being hosted by The Iowa Review and judged by Robert Olen Butler, winner of the Pulitzer Prize for his collection of short stories, A Good Scent from a Strange Mountain.
-The 2012 deadline for submission is June 15.
-If you are a vet or on active duty and a writer, please consider submitting your work.
-If you have friends, family, co-workers, or students who are veterans or on active duty, please let them know about this contest that we believe is the first of its kind.
-Read more about the award at http://iowareview.uiowa.edu/veteranswritingcontest.
+New in 2012 was the annual 'Jeff Sharlet Memorial Award for Veterans', a $1,000 prize, with publication, for writing in any genre on any subject by U.S. military veterans or active duty personnel.
+It was hosted by The Iowa Review and judged by Robert Olen Butler, winner of the Pulitzer Prize for his collection of short stories, A Good Scent from a Strange Mountain.

 If they themselves (or anyone who might know their whereabouts) happen to alight on this site, Bob would very much appreciate hearing from them at: